 (s) require persons to report to the CEO or to a fisheries officer (whether by radio or otherwise) the position of any boat, the landing of any fish or any other matter;

-(t) require each fishing operation in the fishery to be under the control of a natural person, who is the holder of the authorisation or a person nominated by the holder;
+(t) require each fishing operation in the fishery to be under the control of an individual, who is the holder of the authorisation or a person nominated by the holder;

 (u) prohibit or regulate the handling, transfer, landing, unloading, storage, packaging, labelling, transport, delivery, consigning, processing, sale or purchase of fish (whether taken in the fishery or otherwise).

 [Section 62 amended by No. 28 of 2006 s.
-236(1).]
+236(1); No. 37 of 2009 s.
+14.]

 63. How an interim managed fishery becomes a managed fishery